 Medigap plan coverage chart for Texas

 Medigap plan coverage is the same across all but three states.
 For example, in Texas, you’ll receive the same coverage for hospital coinsurance, the Part A deductible, and coverage for up to three pints of blood for several plans as you would in Alabama.

-Texas Medicare Supplement plans vary in cost depending on several factors, including your location, age, gender, whether you use tobacco, your payment frequency, any household discounts you’re eligible for, and more.
+Texas Medigap plans vary in cost depending on several factors, including your location, age, gender, tobacco use, payment frequency, any household discounts you’re eligible for, and more.
 These factors will determine your monthly premium.

-Medigap offers inexpensive premiums that vary between $51 and $126, depending on your chosen plan.
+Medigap offers inexpensive premiums ranging between $51 and $126, depending on your chosen plan.
 The following quotes are for a 70-year-old female.

 The highest premium for Medigap plans is Plan A, at $603.
 A male who’s 70 years old would pay the following quotes depending on the program.

 Top Medicare Supplement plan carriers in Texas

 The top Texas Medicare Supplement plan carriers offering Plan F, Plan G, and Plan N include SBLI USA, Magna Insurance, American Financial, Medico, and Philadelphia American.
 Plan N offers the lowest premiums, while Plan F is the most expensive across all carriers.

 |ACE Property and Casualty||$111||$95||$73|